ppy/osu-web/resources/views/docs/_structures/user.md

 avatar_url      | string                    | url of user's avatar
 country_code    | string                    | two-letter code representing user's country
 default_group   | string?                   | Identifier of the default [Group](#group) the user belongs to.
-id              | number                    | unique identifier for user is_active       | boolean                   | has this account been active in the last x months? is_bot          | boolean                   | is this a bot account? is_deleted      | boolean                   ||
+id              | integer                   | unique identifier for user is_active       | boolean                   | has this account been active in the last x months? is_bot          | boolean                   | is this a bot account? is_deleted      | boolean                   ||